 Now that we’ve discussed the numerous components that contribute to the difference between weighted and unweighted GPAs, how does the difference between weighted and unweighted GPAs affect you as a student and potential college candidate?

 After all, one of the most common reasons students compute their own GPAs and think about the difference between weighted and unweighted GPAs is because they want to assess their chances of admission to the colleges and universities that are their top choices.

 “Do colleges look at weighted or unweighted GPA?” is one of the most prevalent issues that may come up in a conversation about the difference between weighted and unweighted grade point averages and the function they play in the admissions process for colleges and universities.
-The response to this query is actually fairly straightforward: universities consider both the weighted and the unweighted versions of your grade point average.
+The response to this query is actually fairly straightforward: Universities consider both the weighted and the unweighted versions of your grade point average.

-There is generally a substantial correlation between weighted and unweighted GPAs, provided that you are able to successfully manage challenging classes and the rigorous nature of the schedule that you have designed for yourself.
+There is generally a substantial correlation between weighted and unweighted GPAs, provided that you can successfully manage challenging classes and the rigorous nature of the schedule that you have designed for yourself.
 If your unweighted grade point average (GPA) is high, this shows that you do well in your classes; however, if your weighted grade point average is high, this indicates that you do well in challenging classes.
 When considering applicants for admission, colleges place a high weight on each of those characteristics.

-If you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process
+If you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.